wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/pcre2.rst

 .. versionadded:: 4.1.0

-Log collecting and processing is one of the most important features in Wazuh, allowing to know the status in real-time of Wazuh agent's operating system and their running applications.
-Incorporation of PCRE regex support along with already existent OSRegex and OSMatch regex will open up a range of possibilities, and at the same time enhancing log comprehension and interpretation.
+Log collecting and processing is one of the most important features in Wazuh, allowing to know the status in real-time of Wazuh agent operating system and their running applications.
+Incorporation of PCRE regex support along with already existent OSRegex and OSMatch regex will open up a range of possibilities, and at the same time, enchances log comprehension and interpretation.

-This section briefly describes the features of this type of regex, its enablement in rules and decoders, and some use cases applied to the default ruleset.
+This section briefly the features of this type of regex, its enablement in rules and decoders, and some use cases applied to the default ruleset.

 #. `Advantages`_